shutterstock/armrest/README.md

 ##### error

-Callback to be executed upon failure, with the deserialized response as the first parameter, followed by the full response object.
+Callback to be executed upon failure, with the error as the first parameter, followed by the full response object.

 ##### complete